Lana-L/lines-game/README.md

 - Game win condition: getting more points than the king (100), winning sound plays and graphics change (the player is now the king).
 Then the game continues.

-- Old school 8 bit sounds for bouncing balls.
+- Old school 8 bit sounds for bouncing balls. ✅

 ## Issues

 - Sometimes multiple calls go into the same cell.
 Tried hasChildNodes, children, firstChild, innerHTML... ✅ fixed with a while loop
 - How to stop first ball from animating when a different ball is clicked? ✅ fixed with tracking ball state global variable and a bunch of if/else
-- How to click to move?
+- How to click to move? ✅ - track currently selected cell, the ball, and the new selected cell, delete the ball from the old cell and add it to the new one.

 ## Credits